RIT-New-Media-Capstone/ruin-the-show/README.md

 These sections each also clean up any visual elements that may have been present in a previous scene - idle cleans up elements from the end scene, and onboarding cleans up elements from the idle scene.

-#### The Game Scene
+#### The Main Game Scene

 When the scene first transitions, it immediately cleans up the previous scene, and plays the background music associated with the scene.

 All of the game show elements are then drawn to the screen.
 This includes the background, contestants, podiums, spotlight (if cued), host, and audience.
 These each are either static images, simple animations, or spritesheet animations, depending on the asset.
-These are each drawn on the `backgroundLayer` graphics layer. `backgroundLayer` is drawn to fill the whole screen, and be zoomed in or out at a specific calculation; this uses the source rectangle parameters of the image call to zoom in / out from the center to the desired amount, lerping between values once the lever is stationary for 2 consective frames.
+These are each drawn on the `backgroundLayer` graphics layer. `backgroundLayer` is drawn to fill the whole screen, and be zoomed in or out at a specific calculation; this uses the source rectangle parameters of the image call to zoom in / out from the center to the desired amount, lerping between values once the lever is stationary for 2 consecutive frames.

 Additionally, all of the UI is separately drawn on a different graphics layer.
 These are each drawn to the default graphics layer on top of the `backgroundLayer`.
 This includes pop-up cues, the timer and user's current score.

+There are also a lot of helper methods used within this scene, primarily to control animations and more complex assets.

 #### The End Scene

 This scene starts by cleaning up any elements from the previous scene, then draws the curtains closing.
 Once the curtains are closed, the user's score is displayed on top of it, and their total stars are animated appearing one at a time.
 These are each drawn once, without a call to `background()` to ease computational complexity.

-The total stars earned are calculated on a bellcurve of user data gathered in testing.
+The total stars earned are calculated on a bell curve of user data gathered in testing.
 The average player earns 3 stars on their first playthrough, with most players receiving 2-4 stars.
 5 stars is given a higher threshold, making it much more difficult to achieve, and 1 star is given a low threshold, making it extremely easy to receive.
 The goal was to make 5 stars feel like an accomplishment, and have most players be able to receive 2 stars easily.

 The score that visitors see at the end is additionally multiplied by 10, so it guarantees a round number regardless of points earned, emulating the round numbers frequently seen on game shows.

 The background that visitors get is based on the number of stars they receive - 0-1 stars displays a "fail" background, featuring a message that they got caught cheating, 2-3 stars displays a "not bad" background, with encouraging flavor text, and 4-5 stars displays "success" with a message congratulating the player on a job well done.

+When the scene ends (either on a timer or a button press), the scene transitions back to the idle scene, and perpetuates the loop.

 #### Keyboard Controls